Grief Stick Film

 Thanks

 Brian and Alex thank musicians Corrina Repp, The Thinking Fellers Union Local 282, and Christine Shields.
 Thanks to the Regional Arts and Culture Council for awarding Alex an Arts3C grant to fund the film.
 Thanks to Marty + Peter Behr and Alexandra Walcott for further funding, and to Chas Nielsen and Ollie Sims for audio recording and editing help.
 Add’l photography and videos from Lewis Watts, Stephen Perkins, Jennifer Stady, Jason Noone, and Geoff Soule.
+Thanks to everyone who helped as Chris got sick and died.
+Your kindness made us weep.

-Grief Stick Website
+Grief Stick Screenings

-Kicking off this event, musician and Grief Stick music composer, Corrina Repp returns to Portland, after moving to LA, to serenade the Tomorrow Theater audience in a homecoming not to be missed.
+Musician and Grief Stick music composer, Corrina Repp returns to Portland, after moving to LA, to serenade the Tomorrow Theater audience in a homecoming not to be missed.

 Following Corrina, writer, producer, and musician Alex Behr will read poems from her book Grief Stick, which she composed during her partner Chris’ illness.